ratwolfzero/Chladni_Figures/README.md

    - The absolute displacement is visualized as colormap with |Z|^0.2 to enhance contrast of nodal lines.
    Dark regions approximate nodal lines; bright regions are anti-nodes.

-   - TThe resulting superposition (modulated by $\gamma$) captures the richness of real Chladni patterns.
+   - The resulting superposition (modulated by $\gamma$) captures the richness of real Chladni patterns.
 While the simulation assumes a nearly single-frequency drive (like a bow), $\gamma$ mimics real-world elastic plate imperfections that broaden resonances, causing several nearby modes to be excited simultaneously.

    - The title displays the driving frequency $f$ and the eigenmode (m, n) with the closest eigenfrequency $f_{mn}$.
 With a small damping factor (γ = 0.01), the pattern is dominated by this mode or its degenerate pair (e.g., (m, n) and (n, m) for a square membrane), producing a clear Chladni figure resembling that mode’s nodal lines.
 When the driving frequency matches an eigenfrequency exactly, the pattern corresponds to a single Chladni figure.
 For driving frequencies between eigenfrequencies or with larger γ (e.g., >0.1), multiple modes contribute, creating blended or asymmetric patterns.
 In such cases, the title lists the top contributing modes based on their resonance weights, reflecting the superposition shaping the pattern.